The elder Titanic sister ship, the RMS Olympic was just as lucky as its nearly identical twin was unlucky.

 The Olympic was still Old Reliable — although one dramatic incident in 1934 very nearly changed that.

-On May 15, the passenger ship struck the Nantucket lightship near Cape Cod, Mass.
+On May 15, the Titanic sister ship struck the Nantucket lightship near Cape Cod, Mass.
 The lightship was anchored there to mark the shoals and make navigating the coastline safer for passing ships.

 But it wasn’t proof against heavy fogs like the one that covered the sea on the night of the 15th.
 The Olympic rammed the lightship bow-to-bow, cleaving the smaller ship in half.
 Seven of 11 crew members died when the lightship sank.